 Did it live up to my expectations?
 Oh yeah, it did.

-The Lost Sea is the country’s largest underground lake that you get to see when you tour the extensive caverns.
+The Lost Sea is the country’s largest underground lake, which you get to see when you tour the extensive caverns in Sweetwater, TN.
 And take a boat ride on!

 The caverns are huge and have been in use since the days of the Cherokee tribe, who often used the caves to hold councils.
 Many Cherokee artifacts have been found that point to this history.